 What are the benefits of All-on-4 Dental Implants?

-Since All-on-4 Dental Implants use only 4 implants, they are more cost-effective and time-saving to get it done.
-Even though this is a surgical procedure, it is relatively simple and is a single day procedure.
-The procedure time taken for all-on-4 dental implants is much lesser than conventional dental implants.
+Since All-on-4 Dental Implants use only 4 implants, they’re a more cost-effective and time-saving procedure.
+Although this is a surgical procedure, it’s relatively simple and is a single-day procedure.
+The procedure time taken for all-on-4 dental implants is lesser than conventional dental implants.
 Since the position and the angulation of the implant are predetermined by the surgical template, the accuracy of placing the implant is 100%.
 With newer advancements, all-on-4 dental implants have eliminated the need for a bone graft.
-One of the biggest advantages of all-on-4 dental implants is that it allows you to get a full set of functional teeth on the same day as the implant procedure.
+One of the advantages of all-on-4 dental implants is that it allows you to get a full set of functional teeth on the same day as the implant procedure.
 The pre-manufactured titanium bar allows manufacturing of the acrylic dentures according to the patient’s gum height.
-This allows easy maintenance and cleaning of the dentures fitted on top.
-Make sure to visit the dentist for your routine check-ups after getting your All-on-4 Dental Implants.
+This allows for easy maintenance and cleaning of the dentures.
+Ensure to visit the dentist for your routine check-ups after getting your All-on-4 Dental Implants.

 Post-surgical care after getting All-on-4 Dental Implants

 - The implant sites should be left undisturbed for a few days after the surgery to allow uninterrupted healing of the implant sites.